1. Friendship.

 Administration

-Volunteer Development and Training
+Volunteer Development / Training

 Financial Committee Work